andres-erbsen/dename-writeup/dename.md

 secret, but despite the presence of instructions the intended users of Pond are described as "the discerning".
 By our best understanding, exchanging public keys between contacts is the limiting factor of Pond's usability.
-Our variant of Pond[@PondDename] includes the necessary user interface for associating a Pond account with a `dename` profile and adding contacts using their `dename` names instead of shared secrets.
+Our variant of Pond includes the necessary user interface for associating a Pond account with a `dename` profile and adding contacts using their `dename` names instead of shared secrets.